shiva11344/NS-3-ECN-Wait/activities.md

            . read properly about ns-3 and ran the example scripts 7.
            . read the givenj RFC and understood the concept of ECN.

+           NS-3 dev has to be downloaded as the ns-3 3.27 does not have about ecn in its tcp-socketbase.

 ## To-Do :